Enrique

 Notable People Named Enrique

-Enrique Granados, a renowned Spanish composer and concert pianist, is best known for his works such as Goyescas, the Spanish Dances, and María del Carmen.
+Enrique Granados was a Spanish composer and concert pianist from Catalonia, celebrated for his works Goyescas, the Spanish Dances, and María del Carmen.

-Enrique de Guzmán, 2nd Count of Olivares - Enrique de Guzmán y Ribera, 2nd Count of Olivares, was a prominent Spanish nobleman and statesman.
+Enrique de Guzmán, 2nd Count of Olivares - Enrique de Guzmán y Ribera, the 2nd Count of Olivares, was a Spanish nobleman and statesman.

-Enrique Norten Rosenfeld is a prominent Mexican architect and the principal of the design firm TEN Arquitectos, known for his lifelong commitment to architecture and design.
+Enrique Norten Rosenfeld is a renowned Mexican architect and the founder of TEN Arquitectos.

-Enrique Plancarte Solís was a prominent Mexican drug lord and key figure in the Knights Templar Cartel, previously associated with the group La Familia Michoacana.
+Enrique Plancarte Solís was a Mexican drug lord who led the Knights Templar Cartel after serving as a top leader in La Familia Michoacana.

-Enrique González Martínez, a Mexican poet, diplomat, surgeon, and obstetrician, is known for his primarily Modernist poetry with elements of French symbolism.
+Enrique González Martínez was a Mexican poet, diplomat, and medical professional known for his Modernist poetry with French symbolism influences.

-José Enrique Hertzog Garaizábal was the 42nd president of Bolivia from 1947 to 1949, who later resigned and died in exile in Argentina.
+José Enrique Hertzog Garaizábal, a Bolivian physician and politician, served as the 42nd president of Bolivia from 1947 to 1949.

-Enrique Guzmán is a pioneering Venezuelan-born Mexican singer and actor known for his contributions to Rock & Roll in Mexico and as the father of singer Alejandra Guzmán.
+Enrique Guzmán is a Venezuelan-born Mexican singer and actor who pioneered Rock & Roll in Mexico and is the father of singer Alejandra Guzmán.

 Enrique Mendoza D'Ascoli was a Venezuelan politician.